yonatan-ratner/Service-Template-Collection/README.md

 This repository is a hub for all my service templates, the idea is to be able to quickly and efficiently setup new microservies or monoliths with only one dependancy - Docker.

 ## Complete
-These may be lacking in some way I am not familiar with, but barring the unknown these repositories lgtm.
+These may be lacking in some way, but I consider these ready-to-go, keep in mind that further configuration is likely required depending on your use-case.
 - [Laravel + Php-fpm + nginx](https://github.com/yonatan-ratner/laravel-service-template)
 - [C++](https://github.com/yonatan-ratner/CMake-vcpkg-template)